jadecobra/python_tdd_exercises/NONE.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-`strings` are represented by the `str` class keyword in python.
-We will add a test to check if `None` is an instance of the `string` class
+`strings` are represented by the `str` class keyword in python, we will add a test to check if `None` is an instance of the `string` class

 - ### <span style="color:red">**RED**</span>: make it fail